TatarinovIgor/coreum_processor/README.md

 ### Transfer issued FT from receiving to transferring wallets and do withdrawal

-26. LogIn as merchant user and specify required parameters to make transfer from Receiving to Sending Wallet
+26. Login as merchant user and specify required parameters to make transfer from Receiving to Sending Wallet
     ![Screenshot of switch merchant panel](https://github.com/TatarinovIgor/coreum_processor/blob/main/documentation/images/025-merchanttransferfromreceiving.png)</br>

-27. After successful transfer Merchant can do withdrawal to the addresses created on step 24
+27. After successful transfer, Merchant can do withdrawal to the addresses created on step 24
     ![Screenshot of switch merchant panel](https://github.com/TatarinovIgor/coreum_processor/blob/main/documentation/images/026-merchantwithdrawal.png)</br>